Lautaro Acosta: Return home

-Acosta returned to his country in 2012, going on to represent Boca Juniors and former club Lanús.
+Acosta returned to his country in 2012, going on to represent Boca Juniors and his former club Lanús.
 He was a key attacking element in five of the six titles won after his return, including the 2016 national championship.
 In October 2014, whilst at the service of the latter, he was kidnapped, threatened at gunpoint, assaulted and robbed after being led to his home.

 International career

 In 2007, Acosta was picked to join the Argentina under-20 squad to compete in the 2007 South American U-20 Championship in Paraguay.
 He headed the only goal in the last game against Uruguay, to secure the national team's qualification for both the 2007 FIFA U-20 World Cup and the 2008 Summer Olympics.

 After appearing in six out of seven games in the under-20s triumph in Canada, Acosta scored against Ivory Coast in a 2–1 group stage win in the Beijing Olympic tournament, en route to another international conquest.
 He was selected by the full side for a Copa América Centenario provisional squad, but did not make the final cut.

 Acosta received his first senior call-up by coach Jorge Sampaoli on 27 August 2017, for 2018 FIFA World Cup qualifiers against Uruguay and Venezuela.
 He earned his first cap against the former four days later, coming on as a substitute for Marcos Acuña at the hour-mark of an eventual 0–0 away draw.